WFOB: The power increase that wasn't

-WFOB serves both Fostoria and Bowling Green, the county seat of Wood County, and once was the home of Bowling Green State University.
+WFOB serves both Fostoria and Bowling Green, the county seat of Wood County, and the home of Bowling Green State University.
 To better serve the listeners of Bowling Green, TCB built a second studio facility for WFOB on the second floor of a building in downtown Bowling Green.
-This studio was manned by its own news director, who would also break in with local news and sports from the Wood County area, and also serve as a satellite sales office for reps selling WFOB and WBVI airtime in this area.
+This studio was staffed by its own news director, who would also break in with local news and sports from the Wood County area, and also serve as a satellite sales office for reps selling WFOB and WBVI airtime in this area.
 Transmissions were made from this studio to the main Fostoria facility via FM STL microwave.

 WFOB today

 WFOB continued into the beginning of the twenty-first century as a full-service news, weather, sports and music station, with the music being a blend of Adult Contemporary and Oldies.
 The station eventually used ABC Radio's Memories and then Timeless Favorites programming during some day parts.

 WFOB on Monday, September 1, 2008 dropped all music programming and began broadcasting ESPN Radio.
 It also aired local news, weather and sports such as the Cleveland Indians and Cleveland Browns.
 (It had held the local broadcasting rights to the Indians, Browns, and Ohio State University football and basketball prior to the switch.)